WoodWing/csde-components-boilerplate/docs/CUSTOM_STYLES.md

             // Optional.
 Style content provided by the component set that will be shown by default in the
             // Look and Feel panel when editing the custom style and which will be sent in the publish as content
             // by default when publishing the article.
+The path can point to anywhere in the component set.
-            "default": "custom/apple-news/styles.json"
+            "default": "custom-styles/apple-news/styles.json"
         }
     ]
 }